Quick kick

-In gridiron football, a quick kick is any punt made under conditions such that the opposing team "should not" expect a punt.
+In gridiron football, a quick kick is any punt made under conditions in which the opposing team would not expect a punt.
 Typically this has been a kick from scrimmage from a formation that is, or resembles, one usually used other than for punting, or at least not resembling the one usually used for punting.
 Typically it will also be on some down before last down (last down being third in Canadian, and, since 1912, fourth in American football), unless done from a formation usually used for place kicking.

 Purpose

 The purpose of a quick kick is the same as that for all punting, but with the additional plan of: